IBM/aspera-cli/README.md

 Options are typically:

 - optional : to change the default behavior
-- mandatory : so they can be placed in a config file, for example: connection information
+- mandatory : so they can be placed in a configuration file, for example: connection information

 The value for **any** options can come from the following locations (in this order, last value evaluated overrides previous value):